A Computational Method for Solving the Stochastic Joint Replenishment Problem in High Dimensions: Literature Review

 Our paper, however, concerns the SJRP; {we now review this literature}.
-For the single-item problem with procurement fixed costs, \cite{scarf1960} shows that the optimal policy has the following simple structure: If the inventory level drops {to} or below a fixed level $s$, an order is placed to raise it back to another fixed level $S$.
-Efficient algorithms exist to find optimal parameters for such $(s,S)$ policies; see, for example, \cite{veinott1965computing,zheng1991finding}. {Since Scarf's seminal work, there have been several attempts to identify effective structural properties of optimal policies for multi-item inventory models.
+For the single-item problem with procurement fixed costs, \cite{scarf1960} {introduces the notion of $K$-convexity to show} that the optimal policy has the following simple structure: If the inventory level drops {to} or below a fixed level $s$, an order is placed to raise it back to another fixed level $S$.
+Efficient algorithms exist to find optimal parameters for such $(s,S)$ policies; see, for example, \cite{veinott1965computing,zheng1991finding}. {In a single-item variant involving advance demand information, \cite{gallego2001integrating} give a geometric characterization of a convexity notion that generalizes $K$-convexity and simplifies the classical optimality proofs of $(s,S)$ policies and their state-dependent generalizations.} {Since Scarf's seminal work, there have been several attempts to identify effective structural properties of optimal policies for multi-item inventory models.
 We refer the readers to \cite{perera2023survey} for a detailed review of these works, and discuss only the most relevant literature. \cite{johnson1967optimality} considers an infinite-horizon, $d$-item SJRP in discrete time, with integer-valued demand and the inventory process living in {the state space $\Z^d$}.
 The demand in each time period is allowed to depend on the initial inventory levels in that period.
 The cost structure is identical to ours, i.e., there is a single fixed cost and linear, item-specific variable costs, whenever an order is placed.
 He considers both the total discounted cost and long-run average cost objectives and establishes the optimality of a so-called $(\sigma,S)$ policy under both objectives, where $\sigma$ is a subset of $\Z^d$, and $S$ is a vector in $\Z^d$.
 Under this policy, if the inventory state $x$ is in $\sigma $ and $x\leq S$ component-wise, then one orders up to the levels $S$, and does not order if $x\notin \sigma$.
 Note that the policy is not specified when $x \in \sigma$ and $x \not \leq S$, but if the initial inventory state $x\leq S$, then under a $(\sigma,S)$ policy, the inventory state always stays below $S$ (component-wise), so a $(\sigma,S)$ policy is optimal in this case.
 Furthermore, for the long-run average cost objective, even if the initial state $x\not \leq S$, an optimal policy can simply first wait for the inventory levels to deplete and drop below $S$, and then follow a $(\sigma, S)$ policy. \cite{kalin1980optimality} proves the optimality of $(\sigma,S)$ policies under conditions that are different from those in \cite{johnson1967optimality}, and characterizes the complement of $\sigma$, a set where no order is placed, as being increasing under a certain partial ordering.
-His proof makes use of the notion of $(K,\eta)$-quasiconvexity in $\R$, a generalization of the concept of quasiconvexity used in \cite{porteus1971optimality} and in \cite{schal1976optimality}, for various single-item inventory problems. \cite{gallego2005k} recovered results in \cite{kalin1980optimality} using generalized notions of $K$-convexity in $\R^d$, a concept originally introduced in \cite{scarf1960}.
+His proof makes use of the notion of $(K,\eta)$-quasiconvexity in $\R$, a generalization of the concept of quasiconvexity used in \cite{porteus1971optimality} and in \cite{schal1976optimality}, for various single-item inventory problems. \cite{gallego2005k} recover results in \cite{kalin1980optimality} using generalized notions of $K$-convexity in $\R^d$.
 Even though the optimal policy structure is known when the initial inventory state $x\leq S$, determining the ordering region $\sigma$ and the order-up-to level vector $S$ is extremely challenging computationally, especially in high dimensions.}